Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 One of the things I’ve said in the past is that handling a Fujifilm camera helps me feel like I’m handling a camera.
 Other brands – especially Sony – made me feel like I was handling a computer.

 Does this matter?
 I certainly think that it does if you’re trying to focus on creativity.
-Working the controls is part of the process, and if those aren’t very intuitive to you, they’ll only get in the way.
+Working the controls is part of the process; if those aren’t intuitive to you, they’ll only get in the way.

-Often cited as one of the main reasons people love these cameras, the ergonomics are what make Fujifilm cameras so easy to use.
+Often cited as one of the main reasons people love these cameras, the ergonomics make Fujifilm cameras so easy to use.

-They not only look and feel like “traditional” film cameras, but the controls are very similar.
-A ring on the lens to control your aperture, a dial up top to control your shutter speed, and another one for your ISO.
+They look and feel like “traditional” film cameras and the controls are very similar.
+A ring on the lens to control your aperture, a dial up top to control your shutter speed, and another for your ISO.

 Many of their higher-end camera bodies don’t even have a mode dial like you’ll find on other cameras.
 But it’s perfectly intuitive to go into the different exposure modes using the aperture and shutter controls.

-Oh my God don’t even get me started on Sony…and my experience with Nikon menus from teaching photography lessons are also a total nightmare.
+Oh my God, don’t even get me started on Sony… my experience with Nikon menus from teaching photography lessons is also a nightmare.